 The future of decentralized organizations

 Clearly, DAOs have a number of use-cases within the NFT industry.
 In the coming months and years, these use cases are only going to grow.
 Moreover, their vision of an organization owned and managed by its members could one day even replace some traditional organizations.
 In the future, Decentralized Autonomous Organizations could also become a must-have for NFT projects.
-However, for these to happen, it is essential for DAOs to resolve existing security issues.
+Meaning, we will likely see a flurry of DAO activity in the next year and further.